-You can apply to the council for help with housing if you’re homeless when pregnant.
+You can apply to the council for help with housing if you’re homeless or facing homelessness within 8 weeks.

 Emergency housing from the council

-If you’re pregnant and homeless, you qualify for emergency housing from the council as long as you meet immigration and residence conditions.
+If you're pregnant and homeless, you qualify for emergency housing providing you also meet immigration and residence conditions.

-You usually need proof of your pregnancy from a doctor or other health professional.
+You may need proof of your pregnancy from a doctor or other health professional.